tdevere/ADO_DNS_LABS/labs/lab1/README.md

 **What you learned:**
 1. **Split-Horizon DNS:** How Azure uses Private DNS Zones to override public DNS for private endpoints.
-2. **The "Source of Truth":** Why you should trust the Azure Resource (Private Endpoint) over Terraform state or DNS records during an outage.
+2. **The "Source of Truth":** Why you should trust the Azure Resource (Private Endpoint) over IaC state files or DNS records during an outage.
 3. **Troubleshooting Flow:**
    - Scope the issue (Who/What/Where).
    - Check the basics (nslookup).